lvphj/epydemiology/README.md

 The function takes the following parameters:

 1. **phjTempDF**
-    Pandas dataframe containing a variable that contains postcode information.
+  * Pandas dataframe containing a variable that contains postcode information.

 2. **phjOrigPostcodeVarName** (default = 'postcode')
-    The name of the variable that contains postcode information.
+  * The name of the variable that contains postcode information.

 3. **phjNewPostcodeVarName** (default = 'postcodeClean')
-    The name of the variable that the function creates that will contain 'cleaned' postcode data.
+  * The name of the variable that the function creates that will contain 'cleaned' postcode data.
+The postcodes containing in this column will contain no whitespace.
+Therefore, A1 2BC will be entered as A12BC.

 4. **phjPostcodeFormatCheckVarName** (default = ' postcodeFormatCheck')
-    A binary variable that the function will create that indicates whether the whole postcode (or, if only 2 to 4 characters are entered, the outward component of the postcode) is correctly formatted.
+  * A binary variable that the function will create that indicates whether the whole postcode (or, if only 2 to 4 characters are entered, the outward component of the postcode) is correctly formatted.

 5. **phjPostcode7VarName** (default = 'postcode7')
-    The name of the variable that the function creates that will contain 'cleaned' postcode data in 7-character format.
+  * The name of the variable that the function creates that will contain 'cleaned' postcode data in 7-character format.
 Postcodes can contain 5 to 7 characters.
 In those postcodes that consist of 5 characters, the outward and inward components will be separated by 2 spaces, in those postcodes that consist of 6 characters, the outward and inward components will be separated by 1 spaces, and in those postcodes that consist of 7 characters there will be no spaces.
 This format is commonly used in lookup tables that link postcodes to other geographical information.

 6. **phjPostcodeAreaVarName** (default = 'postcodeArea')
-    The name of the variable that the function creates that will contain the postcode area (the first 1, 2 or, in very rare cases, 3 letters).
+  * The name of the variable that the function creates that will contain the postcode area (the first 1, 2 or, in very rare cases, 3 letters).

 7. **phjDropExisting** (default = False)
-    If set to True, the function will automatically drop any pre-existing columns that have the same name as those columns that need to be created.
+  * If set to True, the function will automatically drop any pre-existing columns that have the same name as those columns that need to be created.
 If set to False, the function will halt.

 8. **phjPrintResults** (default = False)
-    If set to True, the function will print information to screen as it proceeds.
+  * If set to True, the function will print information to screen as it proceeds.

 #### Exceptions raised
 None